Skip to main content

 Join us for fun books, songs, and rhymes!!
 This storytime is intended for children in preschool, but all kids and their families are welcome to join.
 We shoot for about 30 minutes of fun, but sometimes we go a little long and sometimes just a tad short.
 Afterward, we will all do a fun craft.

 Join us on Tuesdays for songs, fingerplays, lap bounces, scarves, egg shakers, stories, and bubbles!
-This storytime is 20 minutes long so we can wrap up before the littlest get too squirmy.
+This storytime is 20 minutes long so we can wrap up before the littles get too squirmy.

 Illustration of colorful books on a shelf with "MIDDLE GRADE BOOK CLUB" text above.